Stó꞉lō Nation Chiefs Council

-The Sto꞉lo Nation Chiefs Council is a First Nations tribal council in the Fraser Valley region of the Canadian province of British Columbia that is the tribal council for First Nations band governments in the area of Chilliwack, Abbotsford and at Nicomen Island.
-This tribal council should not be confused with the Stó:lō Tribal Council, which is composed of different bands of the Stó:lō people.
-Many Sto:lo communities and their governments are not in either tribal council.
+The Stó꞉lō Nation Chiefs Council is a First Nations tribal council in the Fraser Valley region of the Canadian province of British Columbia that is the tribal council for First Nations band governments in the area of Chilliwack, Abbotsford and at Nicomen Island.
+This tribal council should not be confused with the Stó꞉lō Tribal Council, which is composed of different bands of the Stó꞉lō people.
+Many Stó꞉lō communities and their governments are not in either tribal council.